-Percentage increase of targeted communities undertaking climate change adaptation actions 2.1.2 No. of targeted institutions with increased capacity to minimize exposure to climate variability risks (by type, sector and scale) Outcome 1.2 Governance of natural resources strengthened Presence of gender specific measures in the catchment arrangements and integration thereof into climate change initiatives and/or economic development strategies > Number of rights holders (custodians) engaged Output 7 : Improved integration of climate resilience strategies into country development plans 7.2.
-No. of targeted development strategies with incorporated climate change priorities enforced 165,000 in accessing information Outcome 2.1 Increased water and food security Percentage increase of households with suitable daily water & food and fodder consumption for livestock Output 8: Viable innovations are rolled out, scaled up, encouraged and/or accelerated.
-8.1.
-No. of innovative adaptation practices, tools and technologies accelerated, scaled-up and/or replicated 479,000 Outcome 3.1 Increased income for improved stakeholder livelihoods Percentage increase in income for project beneficiaries in targeted project sites Output 6: Targeted individual and community livelihood strategies strengthened in relation to climate change impacts, including variability 6.1.1.No. and type of adaptation assets (tangible and intangible) created or strengthened in support of individual or community livelihood strategies 6.2.1.
-Type of income sources for households generated under climate change scenario 636,500 Outcome 3.2 Enhanced ecosystem health By end of project, sediment load within rivers in the catchment is maintained below average threshold Proportion of ecosystems restored Output 5: Vulnerable ecosystem services and natural resource assets strengthened ir response to climate change impacts, including variability 5.1 .
-No. of natural resource assets created, maintained or improved to withstand conditions resulting from climate variability and change (by type and scale) 288,500 Outcome 4.1 Lessons and good practices shared and adopted Number of development plans incorporating climate change resilience issues Output 3.1: Targeted population groups participating in adaptation and risk reduction awareness activities 3.1.1 No. of news outlets in the local press and media that have covered the topic 238,000 Good practices and lessons from the project are documented and influence policy Output 3.2: Strengthened capacity of national and subnational stakeholders and entities to capture and disseminate knowledge and learning 3.2.1 No. of technical committees/associations formed to ensure transfer of knowledge 3.2.2 No. of tools and guidelines developed (thematic, sectoral, institutional) and shared with relevant stakeholders
+Percentage increase of targeted communities undertaking climate change adaptation actions 2.1.2 No. of targeted institutions with increased capacity to minimize exposure to climate variability risks (by type, sector and scale) Outcome 1.2 Governance of natural resources strengthened Presence of gender specific measures in the catchment arrangements and integration thereof into climate change initiatives and/or economic development strategies) Number of rights holders (custodians) engaged in accessing information Output 7: Improved integration of climate resilience strategies into country development plans 7.2.
+No. of targeted development strategies with incorporated climate change priorities enforced 165,000 Outcome 2.1 Increased water and food security Percentage increase of households with suitable daily water & food and fodder consumption for livestock 8.1.
+No. of innovative adaptation practices, tools and technologies accelerated, scaled-up and/or replicated Outcome 3.1 Increased income for improved stakeholder livelihoods Percentage increase in income for project beneficiaries in targeted project sites Output 6: Targeted individual and community livelihood strategies strengthened in relation to climate change impacts, including variability 6.1.1.No. and type of adaptation assets (tangible and intangible) created or strengthened in support of individual or community livelihood strategies 6.2.1.
+Type of income sources for households generated under climate change scenario 636,500 Outcome 3.2 Enhanced ecosystem health By end of project, sediment load within rivers in the catchment is maintained below average threshold Proportion of ecosystems restored Output 5: Vulnerable ecosystem services and natural resource assets strengthened in response to climate change impacts, including variability 5.1.
+No. of natural resource assets created, maintained or improved to withstand conditions resulting from climate variability and change (by type and scale) 288,500 Outcome 4.1 Lessons and good practices shared and adopted Number of development plans incorporating climate change resilience issues Output 3.1: Targeted population groups participating in adaptation and risk reduction awareness activities 238,000 Good practices and lessons from the project are documented and influence policy Output 3.2: Strengthened capacity of national and subnational stakeholders and entities to capture and disseminate knowledge and learning 3.2.1 No. of technical committees/associations formed to ensure transfer of knowledge 3.2.2 No. of tools and guidelines developed (thematic, sectoral, institutional) and shared with relevant stakeholders